-6.2.
-Geodesic Extraction on 3D Meshes

-The Fast Marching algorithm has been extended to 3D meshes in [16].
+Geodesic Extraction on 3D Meshes The Fast Marching algorithm has been extended to 3D meshes in [20].
 Our heuristically driven front propagation extends to 3D surfaces in a straightforward manner.
-We use a constant metric g = 1 and as the surfaces considered does not have boundary, the uniform seeding strategy (c) gives the best results for the $E_1$ metric.
-On figure 12, one can see the approximated distance $\tilde{d}(x_1, x)$ for various number of landmarks.
-On figure 1 and 10, one can see the algorithm in action on various meshes, and for various number of landmark points.
+We use a constant metric g = 1 and as the surfaces considered do not have boundaries, the uniform seeding strategy (c) gives the best results for the $E_1$ metric.
+In figure 20, one can see the approximated distance $\tilde{d}(x_1, x)$ for various numbers of landmarks.
+In figure 1, one can see the front for various numbers of landmark points.